dejan/auto_html/README.md

 > for Rails <= 2.3.1 use auto_html 1.1.2<br/>
 > for Rails >= 2.3.2 use auto_html 1.2.1

+auto_html have been tested to work with Rails 3 and Ruby 1.9.

 ### As a gem